 - Share their story with their networks, to supplement your content marketing efforts through your organization’s candidate-facing channels

-If you’d like to get started on team storytelling, download our content kickstarter with actionable examples of how to communicate TVP.
+If you’d like to get started on team storytelling, download our guide with actionable steps to creating a TVP.